Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 A Local Expert will reveal the Baroque elegance of the Slovenian capital.
 The medieval castle stands as ancient guardian, the City Hall and Cathedral of St. Nicholas testify to its historical importance, while the Triple Bridge spans the river adorned with cafés and restaurants.
 Spend time in the glorious Central Market, rich with the heady aromas of fresh fruits, vegetables, cheese, meat and spices.
 Your Local Expert will share insights into some of the Slovenian delicacies on display.
 The rest of the afternoon is at leisure.
 In the evening, you are invited to choose from a selection of restaurants on your Dine-Around evening.

 Journey into Croatia where on arrival in Zagreb, you meet your Local Expert for an exploration of this capital.
 Donji Grad, the Lower Town, is devoted to business, art and spacious parks, where streets are wide and airy and the layout is designed to give a sense of grandeur.
 See the Mimara Art Museum in Roosevelt Square and continue to Ban Josip Jelacic Square en route to the cathedral.
 The medieval Upper Town, is a network of little streets, stretching between the Kaptol and Gradec hills.
-View the Presidential Palace, Stone Gate, St. Mark's Church and the Lotrščak Tower.
+View the former Presidential Palace, Stone Gate, St. Mark's Church and the Lotrščak Tower.

 A free day to relax and enjoy a city that is bursting with culture.
 Perhaps spend time exploring one of the many museums or browsing the shops in the Donji grad area.